As commands are entered they are stored in the history list and are retained across sessions (see ENVIRONMENT VARIABLES).

 'may be used to escape the history expansion character.

-Several shell options settable with the shopt builtin (see Bash Builtins) may be used to tailor the behavior of history expansion.
+shopt may be used to tailor the behavior of history expansion.

-histverify shell option is enabled, and Readline is being used, history substitutions are not immediately passed to the shell parser.
-Instead, the expanded line is reloaded into the Readline editing buffer for further modification.
+histverify is enabled, expanded line is loaded into the editing buffer for further modification.

-histreedit shell option is enabled, a failed history expansion will be reloaded into the Readline editing buffer for correction.
+histreedit is enabled, a failed history expansion will be reloaded into the editing buffer for correction.

 The shell allows control of the various characters used by the history expansion mechanism with the histchars variable, as explained above (see Bash Variables).
 The shell uses the history comment character to mark history timestamps when writing the history file.